When a “Free Beach Parking Law” isn’t really a law

 In June 2021, days after the law was signed, we reached out to Pete Poore of the South Carolina Department of Transportation asking him to explain the meaning of this new law.

-We asked, does this section mean that a municipality must provide free parking to county residents in order to get beach re-nourishment funding?
+We asked, does this section mean that a municipality must provide Free Beach parking to county residents in order to get beach re-nourishment funding?

 Mr. Poore promised to respond promptly, but never chose to.